What Damages Can Be Obtained In A Wrongful Death Case?

 In a survival action for a decedent’s conscious pain and suffering, the jury may make several inquiries to determine the amount of damages, including: 1) the degree of consciousness; 2) severity of pain; and, 3) apprehension of impending death, along with the duration of such suffering.

-At Sahn Law Firm, our skill, experience, and dedication to each and every client is what sets us apart from other personal injury firms.
+At Sahn Law Firm – Attorneys at Law, our skill, experience, and dedication to each and every client is what sets us apart from other personal injury firms.
 We always offer a free, confidential consultation to discuss your potential wrongful death claim with you.
 Please call us anytime to see how we can help you achieve the best possible result in your case.

 For more information on Damages In Wrongful Death Claims, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (843) 856-2222 today.